MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-geo-user-experience.md

 ## SharePoint Online Home

 In SharePoint Online Multi-Geo, your SharePoint Online home is hosted in the location where the user resides as determined by their OneDrive for Business location.
-For example: if the user has their OneDrive for Business hosted in a European satellite location, their SharePoint Online Home will be rendered from Europe.
+For example: if the user has their OneDrive for Business hosted in a European satellite location, their SharePoint Online Home is rendered from Europe.
 SharePoint Online home includes all content relevant to the user regardless of its _Geography_ location.

 **Followed Sites, News from Sites, Recent Sites, Frequent Sites, and Suggested sites**

-All of these components will show up for the user regardless of the _Geography_ location where the content is hosted, so long as the user has permissions to said content.
+All of these components show up for the user regardless of the _Geography_ location where the content is hosted, so long as the user has permissions to said content.

 **Features Links**